tbaggett/xfgloss/README.md

 ![XFGloss icon](images/phoneshot.jpg)

 **XFGloss** adds new properties to the Xamarin.Forms standard UI components on the Android and iOS platforms.
 It uses attached bindable properties and enhanced platform-specific renderers to work its magic.
+More details are available in ***this blog post***.

+Building XFGloss requires Visual Studio 2015 with update 3 installed on the Windows platform, or Xamarin Studio 6.0 on the Mac platform.
+A ***nuget package*** is also available for easy inclusion into your Xamarin.Forms projects.

 In the above screenshots, a gradient background was added to the bottom half of the XF ContentPage by adding this code to the Xaml declaration: